Yesterday, this popped out.

 If we did a spectrographic analysis of the changers, we’d find that each one shows a different fingerprint, along measures like “tolerance for change”, “current satisfaction”, “attention available to give”, “persistence when failing”, and on and on the list goes.
 Trends exist, patterns, there are bell curves in each of those measures, but a fail point emerges when we — seeking change for others — hold too tightly our attachment to whatever model we have of the general mass.
 Changers are not a general mass, they are individuals.

 “Better” is about the relative state of those individuals, when they were doing X before, and when they are trying/doing Y now.
 The single most common fail point I see in change-seekers is what we call “letting best be the enemy of better”.

 Wanting the new behavior Y to be ever and always the finished final best way to do things would be fine, *if* that desire were not itself often the very thing preventing its own accomplishment.
 Sadly, it is.
 Choosing best vs better often leads us to failure in two ways.
 1) it makes us spend more time arguing about best.
 2) it makes us want to make larger changes than the human changers can integrate over time.

 And we come to the feel. “changers *feel* better”.
 This is very hard to get at.
 Not only is feeling even abstractly a very slippery concept, but if you look around yourself right now, you’ll see that even your own feelings are fluid, flickery and flummoxing to you.

-the obvious fail point in sticky change is simply that that is not the vague general response. when asked, the changers say they don’t like doing Y more than X, or worse, they actively dislike it compared to X. but that’s just the obvious one. there are lots of little possible losses here.
+I suppose what I’m saying with that word is about a vague general response to the new behavior set Y that’s shaped this way: “I like doing Y more than I liked doing X.” the obvious fail point in sticky change is simply that that is *not* the vague general response.
+When asked, the changers say they don’t like doing Y more than X, or worse, they actively dislike it compared to X. But that’s just the obvious one.
+There are lots of little possible losses here.